Shathin/folio/src/content/post/bali-family-vacation-2025-day-3-4.md

   </figcaption>
 </figure>

-Goa Giri Putri Temple is a unique temple inside a cave.
-To enter, they had to squeeze through a small hole, but inside, the atmosphere was serene and spiritual.
-They couldn’t stay too long due to the low-oxygen environment, but they enjoyed the visit.
+Goa Giri Putri is a unique temple located inside a massive cave.
+To enter, you have to squeeze through a small, narrow opening in the rock, which then opens up into a huge cavern.
+Inside, the air is cool and damp, and the space is large enough to hold hundreds of people.
+It’s an active place of worship, so it’s important to be respectful.
+They spent about 45 minutes here, which was enough to explore the main cave area and soak in the spiritual atmosphere.

 <figure class="flex flex-col items-center mx-auto">
   <img src="/assets/images/posts/bali-family-vacation-2025/day-3-4/3_15.jpg" />